 About the Contributors

 Atef Alshaer is a lecturer in Arabic Studies at the University of Westminster.
 He was educated at Birzeit University in Palestine and the School of Oriental and African Studies, University of London, where he obtained his PhD and taught for a number of years.
-His other publications include Poetry and Politics in the Modern Arab World and Love and Poetry in the Middle East (forthcoming).
+He is the author of several publications in the fields of language, literature and politics, including Poetry and Politics in the Modern Arab World, The Hizbullah Phenomenon: Politics and Communication (with Dina Matar and Lina Khatib), Love and Poetry in the Middle East (editor) and Language and National Identity in Palestine: Representations of Power and Resistance in Gaza, both forthcoming.
+Alshaer regularly contributes to academic and media outlets, including the BBC, Independent, I-Newspaper, Electronic Intifada and Radio Monocle.

 ‘This collection sings of more than just suffering – remembrance and beauty, too.’